RMUR99/Skim-Reading-NLP-Project/README.md

 NLP Project : https://github.com/RMUR99/Skim-Reading-NLP-Project

 # ⚠️ Important notes :
- ◦ Setting up Jupyter Notebook locally will take so much GPU power so be mindful ◦ If you want to set up Jupyter Notebooks on VScode I have a guide here : https://github.com/RMUR99/Dog-Breed-Identifier- ◦ During coding on both VScode and Google colab each one had limitation for instance I had to downgrade my tensorflow to 2.8 in order to proceed in running cells
+ *  Setting up Jupyter Notebook locally will take so much GPU power so be mindful
+ *  If you want to set up Jupyter Notebooks on VScode I have a guide here : https://github.com/RMUR99/Dog-Breed-Identifier-
+ *  uring coding on both VScode and Google colab each one had limitation for instance I had to downgrade my tensorflow to 2.8 in order to proceed in running cells
- ◦ GPU can be running locally only with tensorflow 2.10 ◦ While pushing the repo the model was too huge to put so but it will be made when u run the cells
+ *  PU can be running locally only with tensorflow 2.10
+ *  While pushing the repo the model was too huge to put so but it will be made when u run the cells